genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/03_advanced.md

-## Enriching data from Genesis Database
+## Enriching data from the Genesis database

 The `transform` function of the mappers has the parameter `entityDb`, which can be used to interact with the Genesis database.
 It provides a CRUD interface and enables you to implement complex use cases, such as enriching data and inserting or updating missing data.